 The term of the professorship commences at the beginning of the next academic year and will continue until the end of the second calendar year.
-Any proposals time stamped after midnight of the deadline date will be returned unopened to the applicant.
+Any proposals time stamped after midnight of the deadline date will be dismissed.
 All proposals will be submitted to a selection committee composed of qualified professionals who will select the top candidates whose proposals will then be forwarded to the President of the University for a final decision.